 Finally, WooCommerce will charge a shipping cost of $4 for items that don’t belong to a shipping class.

 With that, you are done.
-But before saving changes, ensure that the Calculation type is set to Per class.
+But before saving changes, ensure that you set the Calculation type to Per class.

 Step 5: Optional Settings